 How we do business is changing.
-Technology and job mobility is democratising leadership.
+Technology and job mobility is democratizing leadership.
 The best staff demand leaders be held accountable for being visible, being human, adding value and being a champion of the company’s values, developing a high trust culture.

-Management, by which we mean management practice (essentially, policy, and how your organisation runs), is a separate element to leadership but we discuss them together to emphasise the point that if Leadership & Management are not kept in step you will end up with an inauthentic culture.
+Management, by which we mean management practice (essentially, policy, and how your organization runs), is a separate element to leadership but we discuss them together to emphasise the point that if Leadership & Management are not kept in step you will end up with an inauthentic culture.

 Job Design, Learning & Recognition